-- 1. Optionally, you can: - Read the HP TCP/IP Services for OpenVMS Release Notes on line or print the file from SYS\$HELP:TCPIP054_RELEASE_NOTES.PS or SYS\$HELP:TCPIP054.RELEASE_NOTES. - Display a list of the TCP/IP Services files that were installed.
+- 1. Optionally, you can: - Read the HP TCP/IP Services for OpenVMS Release Notes on line or print the file from SYS\$HELP:TCPIP055_RELEASE_NOTES.PS or SYS\$HELP:TCPIP055.RELEASE NOTES. - Display a list of the TCP/IP Services files that were installed.
 Enter the following command:

+'''

-\$ PRODUCT LIST TCPIP /SOURCE=directory-path
+$ PRODUCT LIST TCPIP /SOURCE=directory-path

+'''

-In this command, directory-path specifies the disk and directory name for the source drive that holds the TCP/IP Services kit (for example, /SOURCE=DKA400:[TCPIPAXP054]).
+In this command, directory-path specifies the disk and directory name for the source drive that holds the TCP/IP Services kit (for example, /SOURCE=DKA400:[TCPIPAXP055]).
 If you do not specify the source qualifier, the POLYCENTER Software Installation utility searches the location defined by the logical name PCSI\$SOURCE.
 If not defined, the utility searches the current default directory.

 2. If you had a previous version of TCP/IP Services configured on your system and the software was previously started, reboot your system for the new TCP/IP Services software to take effect.
-Then proceed to step 4.